ajlowndes/PiTXi/README.md

 csvfix from http://neilb.bitbucket.org/csvfix/.
 Can be installed via homebrew (`brew install csv-fix`) or [here are some instructions for linux](http://www.interesting2me.com/install-csvfix-ubuntu/)

 ##Installation##
 Download PiTXi to a folder on your machine.
 The only required file is pitxi.sh.
-The lookupvalues.csv file is an example only - it shows you what you would enter - the Paypal description on the left, the account code on the right.

 Open up a shell prompt and navigate to your folder.
 Run `chmod u+x pitxi.sh` to make it executable.